vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-3-Demeter.md

 # Alpha 2020.3.3 Demeter Release Notes

 This version of Vircadia is an update to 2020.3.2.
 It is compatible with the 2020.3.0-Demeter protocol.
-This version was released on December 30th, 2020.
+This version was released on January 2nd, 2020.

 ## Interface (Codename Athena)